MADHAVMOTHIRAVALLY5460/SafeMapper/README.md

 # SafeStride - Know your path

-A Project from MADHAVMOTHIRAVALLY5460, Steve-Sunil, Ihsaan-F
+A Project from MADHAVMOTHIRAVALLY5460, Steve-Sunil, Ihsaan-f, Akshaypbmark6, sidhu198505

 ## Recommended IDE Setup